Jump to an Activity:

 One of the main reasons many parents go to activities is the chance for you and your children to socialise with other local parents and children.
 It's never too early to start!

-With all activities and classes we advise calling beforehand to check times and costs.
-Some activities have a waiting list or require advance payment so, again, worth checking!
+With all activities and classes we advise calling beforehand to check times, costs. and availability.
 Also ask if you can come along to try the class before committing to a number of sessions.

 Usually from pre-school age up, these classes introduce early academic subjects like maths and reading in a fun way to keep little ones interested.
 Click here to find Academic Classes in your region now.

 Before your baby even arrives there are a huge choice of classes and courses to help your physical and emotional well-being during pregnancy.
 Click here to find courses in your region now.
 To keep active you could try aquanatal classes or pregnancy yoga.
 And to help understand the changes to your body during pregnancy and get all the facts about labour and breastfeeding you can contact your health visitor or the NCT.

 Art & Craft / Messy Play